Md-Tahsif-Ahmed/Music-Library-System-Using-Express-JS-and-TypeScript-With-PostgreSQL/README.md

 <h5>Album Endpoints:</h5>

 <ul>
+  <li>POST /albums: Protected endpoint to create a new album, requires title, release_year, and genre in the body.</li>
   <li>GET /albums: Retrieves all albums.</li>
   <li>GET /albums/:id: Retrieves an album by its ID.</li>
   <li>PUT /albums/:id: Protected endpoint to update an album by its ID, requires relevant fields in the body.</li>